 The Organization maintains a tax deferred annuity plan covering substantially all of its employees with at least one year or more of employment.
-The Organization contributed 3% and 6% of eligible employees' salaries into the annuity annually for the years ended June 30, 2016 and 2015, respectively.
-Employee retirement plan expense for the years ended June 30, 2016 and 2015 was \$17,376 and \$44,499 respectively.
+The Organization contributed 3% of eligible employees' salaries into the annuity annually for the years ended June 30, 2017 and 2016.
+Employee retirement plan expense for the years ended June 30, 2017 and 2016 was \$18,098 and \$17,376 respectively.